 It’s up to you whether or not you’re willing to throw the fight.
 Setzer is pretty terrible at this outside of Critical Mode (in Critical Mode, Setzer can take out your HP with ease).
 Heck, he’ll sometimes just drop his defences to preen.
 The game seems to be trying to reinforce the idea that Setzer never earned his title, maybe not even in the first place, and only bribed others to take the fall.
 As a result, a veteran gamer is at their liberty to choose whether or not to throw the fight.
 It’s funny if you knock Setzer’s HP to 0: he shouts “This isn’t what we agreed!”

 In my opinion, winning the fight is ideal.
 The prize for winning is armour.
 Kingdom Hearts 2 divides Armour and Accessories into separate categories, by the way.
-The Armour you win is the Champion Belt, which boosts your Fire, Blizzard and Thunder resistances by 20%, which is pretty handy later in the game even if it’s not so useful at the moment, since very few enemies have elemental attacks at the outset.
+The Armour you win is the Champion Belt (from FFVII), which boosts your Fire, Blizzard and Thunder resistances by 20%, which is pretty handy later in the game even if it’s not so useful at the moment, since very few enemies have elemental attacks at the outset.
 If you lose, you get an Accessory instead: a Medal which boosts Strength by 1.
 Certainly not end-game material but far more useful in the short term.
 It’s up to you.
 If you lose, you also get a cute scene where your friends applaud you for trying your best.
 It’s sweet… unless you did throw the fight, in which case the scene is meant to guilt you!
 Double duty!

 No matter who wins the Championship bout, Roxas wins the tournament trophy, which he and his friends take up the clock tower.
 The trophy is a twisty metal sculpture topped with four crystal orbs, which Roxas breaks off so that his friends can split the prize, as promised.
 The implication seems to be that these orbs are a reference to the “Orbs” carried by the original Warriors of Light in Final Fantasy 1 (before remakes started calling the Orbs “Crystals” instead).
 Olette gets the Wind Crystal, Hayner the Fire, Pence the Earth and Roxas the Water.
 It’s probably best not to think much on this too much.
 While I don’t doubt that the crystals were intentionally coloured after the FF crystals, their distribution doesn’t make much sense, though I won’t be able to explain why until later.